7 min read

 Healthcare professionals are always in demand, and education provides a large amount of employment opportunities thanks to the multiple universities in Edmonton.
 IT pros, developers and engineers can benefit from Edmonton’s tech sector.

-Salaries in Edmonton are competitive, especially in high-demand industries, and the city's lower cost of living compared to pricey cities like Vancouver or Toronto allows residents some financial room to breathe.
-Earning a comfortable salary of CA$50,000 to CA$65,000 is absolutely attainable in Edmonton.
+Salaries in Edmonton are competitive, especially in high-demand industries.
+The city's lower cost of living—compared to pricey cities like Vancouver or Toronto—allows residents some financial room to breathe.

 What do our customers say?